 - 4. The site must not have large obstructions such as trees or buildings that would hinder the sampling of regional representative aerosols.
 If necessary, the sampler could be placed on a platform to clear obstructions or to stay above any snow pack.1 - a.
-There should be unrestricted airflow for an arc of at least 270°.
-The predominant wind direction must be in the unrestricted 270°.
+There should be unrestricted airflow for an arc of at least 270 °.
+The predominant wind direction must be in the unrestricted 270 °.
 In practice, having unrestricted flow in all directions is preferable. - b.
-Within 10 meters of the sampler, any solid barriers or trees should be at least 1 meter below the inlet, as shown on the left side of Figure 5. - c.
+Within 10 meters of the sampler, any solid barriers or trees should be at least 1 meter below the inlet, as shown on the left side of Figure 5.

+1 Raising the height of the inlet by increasing the length of the stack beyond the standard 2 m is not recommended, although theoretical calculations show no significant loss of particles on the wall of a stack much longer than 2m.
+(For a 1% loss of particles larger than $0.3 \mu m$, the stack length would have to be over 250 m.)

+- c.
 In general, a pole or meteorological tower will not be a solid barrier.
 A solid barrier is defined as any object that subtends more than 10°.
 (Example: hold a ruler at arm's length [24 inches]; if the object subtends more than four inches, it is a solid barrier.) - d.
 Beyond 10 meters of the sampler, the solid barriers or trees should not be higher than 30° above the horizontal with respect to the inlet, as shown on the right side of Figure 5.
-(Example: hold a ruler at arm's length [24 inches]; 30° is a height of 14 inches.) - If possible, all other samplers located at the site should use brushless pump motors (high-5. volume samplers often use motors with brushes that can result in high copper emissions).
+(Example: hold a ruler at arm's length [24 inches]; 30° is a height of 14 inches.) - 5.
+If possible, all other samplers located at the site should use brushless pump motors (high-volume samplers often use motors with brushes that can result in high copper emissions).
 If brush pumps exist, the Project Manager should be notified and provided with the sampler specifications and the sampling schedule.
-The Project Manager will devise a site-specific approach for minimizing the effects of pump emissions.
+The Project Manager will devise a site-specific approach for minimizing the effects of pump emissions. - 6.
+The site must have electrical power (2 circuits; 120-volt, 60-hertz, 20amperes).

-1 Raising the height of the inlet by increasing the length of the stack beyond the standard 2m is not recommended, although theoretical calculations show no significant loss of particles on the wall of a stack much longer than 2m.
-(For a 1% loss of particles larger than 0.3 μm, the stack length would have to be over 250m.)

-- 6. The site must have electrical power (2 circuits; 120-volt, 60-hertz, 20-amperes).
 If new power must be installed, it is anticipated that the local FLM will be able to obtain the necessary financial resources.
 The Steering Committee will consider exceptions. - 7.
 The site must be accessible for a weekly sample change in all but the most severe weather conditions. - 8.
 The site should be located near existing particulate monitoring stations to provide continuity to the data set whenever possible. - 9.
 The sampler inlets must be located between 3 and 4 meters above the ground, and at least 1 meter above the shelter roof or above any other obstruction within 10 meters of the inlets.
 The spacing between inlet stacks must be at least 24 inches. - 10.
 There must be an available and reliable site operator. - 11.
 The site should be secure from potential vandalism. - 12.
-If possible, the sampler should be located in an open-air shelter. - 13.
+The sampler modules should be at ambient temperature and humidity (no active heating or cooling). - 13.
 There should be local land manager or landowner cooperation.